deaxparadox/ArtOfLinux/docs/ArtOfLinux/root-structure/102-special-symbols.md

 ### Ampersand (&)

+The ampersand (**&**) has the following uses cases in the linux environment.

-- &: is use for starting a process in the background.
+- is use for starting a process in the background.
+- Also used for IO redirection.